Grassroots

 The collective or organization agrees to:

-• carry out the project as planned
+• carry out its project as planned

-In addition, organizations, collectives, artists and their representatives agree at all times not to communicate with members of the evaluation committees or members of the Council’s Board of Directors in any matter relating to the management, evaluation or decisions related to their application.
+Furthermore, organizations, collectives, artists, and their representatives agree at all times not to contact members of the evaluation committees or the board of directors of the Conseil regarding the management, evaluation, or decisions related to their application.

-The Conseil des arts de Montréal staff are available to answer questions about the application evaluation process and decisions.
+The Conseil’s staff is available and solely authorized to respond to questions about the application evaluation process and decisions made.

 Visibility Standards and Logos